postmanlabs/labs-docs/src/pages/docs/running-collections/working-with-data-files.md

 Click __Run using data files__ to begin the run with the values from the file.

-> * You can try out the steps in this page by first importing [the sample collection](https://assets.postman.com/postman-docs/58533790.json)—download and import it into Postman using the __Import__ button at the top left of the app.
+> * You can try out the steps in this page by first importing [the sample collection](https://assets.postman.com/postman-docs/58533790.json)—download and import it into Postman using the __Import__ button at the top left.
 > ![Import Collection](https://assets.postman.com/postman-docs/collection-import-file.png)
 > * In the Collection Runner, choose the collection you imported.
 Download [the sample data file](https://assets.postman.com/postman-docs/58702589.json) and select it in the __Runner__ also.
 > * Note that the sample collection contains a `POST` request which uses a `path` variable in the URL.
 This path variable is specified in each record in the data file.
 The request also uses a `value` variable in the body which is also pulled from the data file for each iteration. _The example request is to the [Postman Echo API](https://docs.postman-echo.com/), a learning resource that returns the data you send it._